ozmartian/vidcutter/README.md

     AUR: vidcutter, vidcutter-git

-Using an AUR helper like pacaur (or substitute with yaourt if that is your preference):
+Using an AUR helper like pacaur (replace pacaur with yaourt or other AUR helper):

     LATEST STABLE RELEASE: